Khukuri of the Month

-Mr. Tamang joined KH in 2002 after completing his graduation in BBS.
-He was put in charge of KH ekantakuna and also took active part in quality and production.
+Mr. Tamang joined KH in 2002 after completing his graduation in Business Studies (BBS).
+He was put in charge of KH Ekantakuna and also took active part in quality and production.
 After completing 2 years in the business in 2004 he completely took over the shop and later established the production wing in Kathmandu in 2007 on his own and has never looked back since then.
 He further took the company to its new heights with the establishment of KHHI Nepal, a different entity under the ownership of Mr. Tamang from its mother.
 It is located inside Patan Industrial Estate, Lagankhel where both production and sales activities take place.
-KHHI also runs two sites www.thekhukurihouse.com and www.khukurihouseonline.com which are explicitly under the ownership and leadership of Mr. Saroj Lama Tamang.
-He has always added strength, variation and reputation to the company and now with the establishment of Unit2, KHHI has got even better and stronger.
-Carrying dreams and aspirations from his father and uncle, he aspires to make KHHI Nepal the No.1 khukuri company in the world.
+KHHI also runs two sites www.thekhukurihouse.com (this site) and www.khukurihouseonline.com which are explicitly under the ownership and leadership of Mr. Saroj Lama Tamang.
+He has always added strength, variation, and reputation to the company, and now with the establishment of Unit2, KHHI has got even better and stronger.
+Carrying dreams and aspirations from his father and uncle, he aspires to make KHHI Nepal the No.1 Khukuri Company in the world.
 Today the company not only involves in commercial activities but also indulges in conservation campaign which defines KHHI Nepal and its ethics.

 Legal/ active corporate involvement of KHHI